fearofcrime/muffinlightning.github.io/_posts/2016-1-28-Unity CSGO.markdown

 Once we finished our feature, it was combined into the main program, and the other developers had completed a few other cool features.
 It was anything but clean.
 It was quite buggy actually, and would crash seemingly at random, but it worked.
 At this point Kenny and I were pretty done with the project, it was an interesting learning experience but we had no interest in actually extensively testing and debugging it.
 The other devs at Berkeley didn't seem particularly interested either, so we left it at that.

 P however, continued to polish it.
 He'd update me on Skype about something new he fixed every week.
-"Okay... cool" I would reply.
 I wasn't exactly sure why he was spending so much time on something that everyone else had lost interest in.
 We had achieved our primary goal, which was to learn.
 And we learned a lot.
 P asked Kenny and I if we wanted to continue with what we had worked on, and we said no. P wanted to bypass the VAC anticheat and use the program against players.
 We had NO interest in this.

 ### The birth of UnityHacks, and *unethical monetization*